if and switch

 };

-Like many other programming languages hare supports if
+Like many other programming languages hare supports if, else if, and else

 for basic branching.
 They work as you would expect.
 An important note is that